ita-social-projects/SpaceToStudy-BackEnd/README.md

     We should have a folder per entity with tests.
   - Test files:

-    - {entityName}.queries.spec.jsx - Testing the queries (if it exists)
+    - {entityName}.queries.spec.js - Testing the queries (if it exists)
-    - {entityName}.mutations.spec.jsx - Testing the mutations (if it exists)
+    - {entityName}.mutations.spec.js - Testing the mutations (if it exists)
-    - {entityName}.subscriptions.spec.jsx - Testing the subscriptions (if it exists)
+    - {entityName}.subscriptions.spec.js - Testing the subscriptions (if it exists)

   - Testing guides:
     1. All fields in data from the response from the backend should be checked for the appropriate value.